arsfeld/mydia/DEPLOYMENT.md

 To upgrade to a new version:

-1. Pull/build the new image
+1. Pull the new image
 2. Stop the current container
 3. Start a new container with the new image